thorGabe123/MLOps/reports/README.md

 Student s203861 set up the cookie cutter project, did the initial fine-tuning of the model through colab, set up the GCP container registry, and wrote unit tests for model and training.

-Student s232855 contributed to model,train & docker script, set up GCP bucket and trained the model in vm, Vertex AI and colab.
+Student s232855 contributed to model, train & docker script, set up GCP bucket and trained the model in vm, Vertex AI & colab, and analysed the results in W&B.

 Student s194638 was responsible for creating prediction script, setting up unittest for data processing and predict, creating API for local deployment and Google Run for Cloud deployment.